jayjay0317/Hands-On-ML-Study/Chapter_12/README.md

 ## 💡 Key Takeaways

+- **Filters and Feature Maps:** One filter is applied across all spatial locations to produce one feature map.
+Each filter spans all input channels, and neurons within the same output feature map share the same filter weights and bias.

+- **Typical CNN Architecture:** CNNs usually stack convolutional layers, activation functions, and pooling layers.
+As spatial dimensions decrease, the number of feature maps often increases, allowing deeper layers to learn higher-level features.

+- **Global Average Pooling:** Global average pooling reduces each feature map to one average activation, greatly reducing the number of features and parameters before the output layer.

+- **Data Augmentation:** Random transformations such as flips, rotations, crops, and color adjustments reduce overfitting by exposing the model to realistic variations of training images.

+- **Modern CNN Architectures:** Inception modules capture features at multiple spatial scales using parallel branches, residual units use shortcut connections to learn $F(x) + x$, and EfficientNet scales depth, width, and input resolution together.

+- **Transfer Learning:** A pretrained CNN can be adapted to a smaller target dataset by replacing its classification head, initially freezing the pretrained layers, and later fine-tuning the full model with a smaller learning rate.

+- **Fully Convolutional Networks:** FCNs replace dense layers with convolutional layers, allowing the network to process different spatial input sizes and produce predictions across multiple image regions in a single forward pass.

+- **Semantic and Instance Segmentation:** Semantic segmentation assigns a class to every pixel, while instance segmentation additionally distinguishes separate objects of the same class.

 ## 🧠 Self-Reflection & Insights

 - **Filters and Feature Maps:** One filter is applied across all spatial locations to produce one 2D feature map.
 Each position in that feature map is the output of one neuron.
 A convolutional layer contains multiple filters, so it outputs multiple stacked feature maps.
 Neurons within the same feature map share the same filter weights and bias.